Medically reviewed by Drugs.com. Last updated on Apr 25, 2022.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you pantoprazole in a clinic or hospital. pantoprazole is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you pantoprazole in a medical facility.
+It is given through a needle placed into one of your veins.

 It may take several days before pantoprazole begins to relieve stomach pain.
-To help relieve this pain, antacids may be taken with pantoprazole, unless your doctor has told you not to use them.
+To help relieve this pain, antacids may be taken with pantoprazole, unless your doctor tells you otherwise.

-Tell your doctor if you have had problems with a lack of zinc in your body.
+Tell your doctor if you have had problems with your zinc levels in your body.
 Your doctor may want you to take zinc supplements.

 Your doctor will give you a few doses of pantoprazole until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-pantoprazole may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.
+Pantoprazole may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

-Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving pantoprazole.
-These could be symptoms of acute interstitial nephritis.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, nausea, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after receiving pantoprazole.
+These could be symptoms of a serious kidney problem called acute tubulointerstitial nephritis.

-pantoprazole may cause hypomagnesemia (low magnesium in the blood).
-This is more likely to occur if you are using pantoprazole for more than one year, or if you are using pantoprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
+Pantoprazole may cause hypomagnesemia (low magnesium in the blood).
+This is more likely to occur if you are using pantoprazole for more than 1 year, or if you are using pantoprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
 Check with your doctor right away if you have convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription (eg, atazanavir, nelfinavir, Reyataz®, Viracept®) or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.